 , which means the maximum embryonic connections.
 TCP Intercept protects inside systems from a DoS attack perpetrated by flooding an interface with TCP SYN packets.
 When the embryonic limit has been surpassed, the TCP intercept feature intercepts TCP SYN packets from clients to servers on a higher security level.
 SYN cookies are used during the validation process and help to minimize the amount of valid traffic being dropped.
 Thus, connection attempts from unreachable hosts will never reach the server.

-Per Client Connections—Specifies the maximum number of simultaneous TCP and UDP connections for each client up to 2000000.
-When a new connection is attempted by a client that already has opened the maximum per-client number of connections, the ASA rejects the connection and drops the packet.
+Per Client Connections—Specifies the maximum number of simultaneous TCP and UDP connections for each client.
+When a new connection is attempted by a client that already has opened the maximum per-client number of connections, the ASA 1000V rejects the connection and drops the packet.

-Per Client Embryonic Connections—Specifies the maximum number of simultaneous TCP embryonic connections for each client up to 2000000.
-When a new TCP connection is requested by a client that already has the maximum per-client number of embryonic connections open through the ASA, the ASA proxies the request to the TCP Intercept feature, which prevents the connection.
+Per Client Embryonic Connections—Specifies the maximum number of simultaneous TCP embryonic connections for each client.
+When a new TCP connection is requested by a client that already has the maximum per-client number of embryonic connections open through the ASA 1000V, the ASA 1000V proxies the request to the TCP Intercept feature, which prevents the connection.

 Step 4 To configure connection timeouts, configure the following values in the TCP Timeout area: